 Item 11.
-Executive Compensation.

 Pursuant to the Trust Agreement, the Trust pays an annual administrative fee of \$200,000 to the Trustee.
-During the year ended December 31, 2013, the Trustee received \$200,551 in administrative fees and reimbursable expenses from the Trust.
-During the year ended December 31, 2012, the Trustee received \$213,202 in administrative fees and reimbursable expenses from the Trust.
-During the period from Inception through December 31, 2011, the Trustee did not receive any administrative fees from the Trust.
+During the year ended December 31, 2015, the Trustee received \$200,100 in administrative fees and reimbursable expenses from the Trust.
+During the years ended December 31, 2014 and 2013, the Trustee received \$200,100 and \$200,551, respectively, in administrative fees and reimbursable expenses from the Trust.
 The Trust does not have any executive officers, directors or employees.
 The Trust does not have a board of directors, and it does not have a compensation committee.